Aluminum readily forms alloys with a wide range of other elements, from lithium to lead.

 An alloy was identified by giving the two letters for the most prevalent constituents, in the order of their concentration, followed by their concentrations, in the same order, as percentages each rounded to a whole number.
 So, for example, what we call 6151, with 0.80% silicon and 0.63% magnesium, would be SG11.
 Unfortunately present-day 6066, with 1.35% silicon and 1.1% magnesium, would also be SG11.
 In these situations letters were added to the end to distinguish the two: SG11A and SG11B.

 Pure aluminum by a numeral, the purity in tens of a percent, but omitting the decimal point.
 For example "995" would be 99.5% aluminum.

 The SAE adopted the AA designation system in 1990.

-In the Commercial System, two digits followed by the suffix S. This sytem influenced the AA system; the meaning of the intial digits are very simila (e.g., is for copper, and so on.).
+In the Commercial System, two digits followed by the suffix S. This system influenced the AA system; the meaning of the initial digits are very similar (e.g., c is for copper, and so on.).

 ANSI H35.1/H35.1M-2013.
 American National Standard Alloy and Temper Designation Systems for Aluminum.

 ASTM B 211-03.
 Standard Specification for Aluminum and Alumnum-Alloy Bar, Rod, and Wire.